VirtualWalker/VRController/README.md

 VRController [![Build Status](http://ci.tjdev.fr/buildStatus/icon?job=VRController)](http://ci.tjdev.fr/job/VRController/)
 ============

-This program is used to transmit data by Bluetooth to a VR android applicaion as [RandCity].
+This program is used to transmit data by Bluetooth to a VR android application as [RandCity].
 Transmited data are usually the position and the rotation of the user to allow the app to move the player in a 3D world.

-In the future, this app will use the kinect to detect the player and its movements.
+In the future, this app will use Kinect to detect the player and its movements.

 Third-party
 -----------